-The flow of a fluid through a vessel or valve in the body in a direction opposite to normal.
+The fluid flows through a vessel or valve in the body opposite to normal.

 The alimentary tract extends from the mouth to the anus.
 Food or drink, once ingested, should only travel in one direction.

-From here it passes to the stomach, then to the small intestine and, after passing through the large intestine, eventually the remains are expelled as faeces.
+It passes to the stomach, then to the small intestine, and, after passing through the large intestine, the remains are expelled as feces.

-The contractions of the muscles in the wall of the intestine that facilitates the movement of substances inside are known as peristalsis.
+The contractions of the muscles in the intestine wall that facilitate the movement of substances inside are known as peristalsis.

-Sometimes, the contents of the small intestine, stomach, esophagus or throat can travel in the opposite direction, which is known as antiperistalsis.
+Sometimes, the contents of the small intestine, stomach, esophagus, or throat can travel in the opposite direction, known as antiperistalsis.

 If it is expelled by force, then it is known as vomiting.
 However, in some cases, the violent rash seen with vomiting is not present.

-Instead, the contents fade rather passively compared to vomiting and this is known as regurgitation.
+Instead, the contents fade rather passively than vomiting, known as regurgitation.

 What is regurgitation?

-Regurgitation is the distribution of undigested or partially digested food or liquids that are expelled less forcefully than with vomiting.
+Regurgitation is the distribution of undigested or partially digested food or liquids expelled less forcefully than vomiting.

-Although the terms regurgitation and vomiting are used interchangeably, regurgitation is synonymous with the most widely used term, “reflux”.
+Although regurgitation and vomiting are used interchangeably, regurgitation is synonymous with the most widely used term, “reflux.”

-It is usually limited to the content ingested in the last part of the throat, esophagus and stomach.
-The contents that have passed into the small intestine can not be passed in this passive manner and must be expelled forcefully through the process of vomiting.
+It is usually limited to the content ingested in the last part of the throat, esophagus, and stomach.
+The contents that have passed into the small intestine can not be given in this passive manner and must be expelled forcefully through vomiting.

-Depending on the site from which the contents are distributed, it can be mixed with mucus, water or stomach acid.
-Sometimes, regurgitated contents can pass through the nose (nasal regurgitation) or can even enter the respiratory tract (tracheal aspiration).
+Depending on the site from which the contents are distributed, they can be mixed with mucus, water, or stomach acid.
+Sometimes, regurgitated contents can pass through the nose (nasal regurgitation) or even enter the respiratory tract (tracheal aspiration).

 Vomiting occurs when there is irritation of the intestine.
-It can also be the result of abnormal stimulation of the muscles in the intestine in a way that allows for reverse peristalsis.
+It can also result from abnormal stimulation of the muscles in the intestine in a way that allows for reverse peristalsis.

 Contractions can start from as low as the first third of the small intestine and, therefore, all contents proximal to the origin can be expelled.

-Regurgitation is more of a “spill” or “fluidity” phenomenon and is associated with an altered swallowing reflex, weak peristaltic contractions or poor coordination and dysfunction of certain valves, such as the lower esophageal sphincter (LES).
+Regurgitation is more of a “spill” or “fluidity” phenomenon.
+It is associated with an altered swallowing reflex, weak peristaltic contractions, or poor coordination and dysfunction of certain valves, such as the lower esophageal sphincter (LES).

-These mechanisms normally ensure that food and drink ingested do not pass through the mouth again.
+These mechanisms usually ensure that food and drink ingested do not pass through the mouth again.

-This usually follows a food and is the result of air trapped inside the intestine pushing up the ingested milk and the immature valves that allow the reflux of the gastric contents.
+This usually follows food and results from air trapped inside the intestine pushing up the ingested milk and the immature valves that allow the reflux of the gastric contents.

 The typical “sick” feeling known as nausea that typically precedes vomiting is usually absent in regurgitation.
-The presence of other symptoms depends largely on the cause and the site from which the material is expelled.
+Other symptoms depend mainly on the cause and the site from which the material is expelled.

 When food and liquids in the stomach are regurgitated, as in the case of acid reflux, stomach acid can cause a burning sensation in the chest (heartburn).

-It is often accompanied by a sour taste in the mouth.
+A sour taste in the mouth often accompanies it.
 If the content is expelled from a higher place in the intestine, where significant digestion has not occurred, there may be some degree of drowning.

-Difficulty swallowing (dysphagia) is a common characteristic that accompanies certain causes of regurgitation.
+Difficulty swallowing (dysphagia) is a common characteristic that accompanies specific regurgitation causes.